Featured snippet guide: How to highlight your Google search results

 Featured Snippet Full Screen Width

-Featured snippet across the entire width of the screen
+Featured snippet across the entire screen

-In the English-language search results, links to Wikipedia have recently also been included within the text excerpt in the featured snippet.
+In the English-language search results, links to Wikipedia have recently been included within the text excerpt in the featured snippet.
 Especially when it comes to definitions of terms.

 The links are marked with a dashed line.
-Clicking on the link opens a pop-up, which in turn displays an excerpt from Wikipedia.
+Clicking on the link opens a pop-up, which in turn displays an extract from Wikipedia.
 This is a featured snippet within a featured snippet, so to speak:

 Featured Snippet Link Serps